 By December 2019, the new architecture had fully proven its value both for migrating existing features and for its easy flexibility/extensibility.

-In 2020, the development roadmap has been amended to integrate new objectives: the primary focus remains the legacy software migration to be continued where Bluesquare is currently proceeding with beneficiary enrollment migration, but other teams are also working in parallel on two new modules:
+In 2020, the development roadmap was amended to integrate new objectives: the primary focus remains the legacy software migration to be continued where Bluesquare is currently proceeding with beneficiary enrollment migration.
+Other teams are also working in parallel on two new modules:

 - AI-based claim fraud detection